 - Shorter investment period

-In this article, we have listed the best investment options for 3 years in India
+In this article, you will know about the best investment options for 3 years in India 2020.

 Jump to Section

 - 10 Best Investment Plan for 3 Years in India

 10 Best Investment Plan for 3 Years in India

 You might get the name wrong.
 MIP does not generate monthly income as the name suggests.
 The monthly income plan belongs to the hybrid mutual fund category and is a debt-based fund.
 Like all other mutual funds, dividends are paid out according to profit.

 There is no lock-in tenure for this scheme.
 Exit charges also cost as low as 1% making MIP a flexible investment.

 There are two options for MIP investment- Growth, and Dividend.

 Any profit generated in this case is reinvested by the fund manager to grow its portfolio.

 MIP is capable of paying out the surplus in the form of monthly, quarterly, annual or biannual payouts.